acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting.md

 </tbody>
 </table>

+> [!NOTE]
-<small><sup style="font-size:65%;">1</sup> No penalties will be levied if teams elect to leave early on their own volition, causing schedules to drop below the minimum number of games.
-Hosts may not, however, encourage teams to leave early.</small>
+> 1. No penalties will be levied if teams elect to leave early on their own volition, causing schedules to drop below the minimum number of games.
+Hosts may not, however, encourage teams to leave early.

 At the treasurer or head editor’s discretion, first-time violations may result in a warning instead of a monetary penalty.
 Hosts should talk to the head editor of the tournament, or the ACF treasurer, to bring up any potential issues with the above penalties before they arise.
 The editor/treasurer may exempt hosts from requirements if it benefits the site.

-## Safety & Misconduct
+### Safety & Misconduct

 ACF’s mission is to provide the best possible experience for players, coaches, and staff.
 Therefore, issues of safety and misconduct must be dealt with fairly and promptly.